Nonsymmorphic spin-space cubic groups and SU(2)$_1$ conformal invariance in one-dimensional spin-1/2 models: Nonsymmorphic cubic group

 Next we discuss the numerical evidence for the emergent SU(2)$_1$ conformal invariance in the asymmetric Gamma model.
 We compare the numerical results on central charge and spin correlation functions with the predictions from the SU(2)$_1$ WZW model.
 Because of the equivalent relations in Eqs. (\ref{eq:AGamma_equiv_1},\ref{eq:AGamma_equiv_2},\ref{eq:AGamma_equiv_3}), we restrict to the range $\theta\in[\pi/4,\pi/2]$.
 Notice that $\theta=\pi/4$ is the symmetric Gamma model, and $\theta=\pi/2$ corresponds to $\Gamma_1=0$.

 According to Ref. \cite{Yang2019}, the $\theta=\pi/4$ point (i.e., the spin-1/2 1D symmetric Gamma model) has an emergent SU(2)$_1$ invariance at low energies.
 Based on the analysis in Sec. \ref{subsec:emerge_SU2_T}, we expect that there is a range of $\theta$ around $\theta=\pi/4$ which has emergent SU(2)$_1$ invariance.
 Fig. \ref{fig:Th_correlation_0p35} (a) shows the numerical results at $\theta=0.35\pi$ for $S^{xx}_\pi(r_L)$ as a function of $r_L$ on a log-log scale, obtained from DMRG simulations on a system of $L=144$ sites using periodic boundary conditions.
 The extracted exponent from the slope of the fitted line in Fig. \ref{fig:Th_correlation_0p35} (a) is $-0.9089$, very close to the predicted value $-1$ in Eq. (\ref{eq:3site_Th_S_pi}).
 The $9\%$ deviation from $1$ arises from the logarithmic correction in Eq. (\ref{eq:3site_Th_S_pi}).
 To further study the logarithmic correction, we plot $[S^{xx}_\pi(r_L)r_L]^2$ as a function of $\log(r_L)$ as shown by the red dots in Fig. \ref{fig:Th_correlation_0p35} (b).
 It is clear that the red dots approximately have a linear relation, which is consistent with the prediction in Eq. (\ref{eq:3site_Th_S_pi}).
-Furthermore, the logarithmic correction in $S^{xx}_\pi$ can be killed by introducing a second nearest neighbor Heisenberg term $J_2\sum_i \vec{S}_i\cdot \vec{S}_{i+2}$ into $H^\prime_{A\Gamma}$ in Eq. (\ref{eq:Ham_SGamma_U6}) \cite{Affleck1988}.
-In the low energy field theory, the $J_2$ term renormalizes the marginal coupling $u$ in Eq. (\ref{eq:sugawara_no_T_I}).
-At a critical value $J_{2c}$, the coupling $u$ vanishes, and the logarithmic correction at $J_{2c}$ disappears.
+Furthermore, the logarithmic correction in $S^{xx}_\pi$ can be killed by introducing a second nearest neighbor Heisenberg term $J_2\sum_i \vec{S}_i\cdot \vec{S}_{i+2}$ into $H^\prime_{A\Gamma}$ in Eq. (\ref{eq:Ham_SGamma_U6}) \cite{Affleck1988}, similar to Sec. \ref{subsec:Asymmetric_Gamma_Octupole_velocity}.
 As shown by the black dots in Fig. \ref{fig:Th_correlation_0p35} (b), the relation between $[S^{xx}_\pi(r_L)r_L]^2$ and $\log(r_L)$ has already become very flat at $J_2=0.075$, indicating a significant suppression of the logarithmic correction and a critical value $J_{2c}$ very close to $0.075$.